ymichel/Geolocation-Plugin/readme.txt

 Easy display of post location information for travelbloggers or anyone who would like to show the location a post was created.

 == Description ==
-The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone, WordPress for Android, or WordPress for BlackBerry.
+The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone/iPad, WordPress for Android or simply by entering it manually.
 Simply enable public access to show the location descriotion and a nice map widget.
 (Unfortunately, the WP-application developers decided to deactivate that feature but I am hoping for its return.)

 Visitors see a short description of the address either before, after, or at a custom location within the post.
 Hovering over the address reveals a map that displays the post's exact location.
-If one would only like to show a textual version without accessing any external services when visitors see a post, one can enable a "plain" mode to prevent external access except for authors to set a particular location.
+If one would only like to show a textual version without accessing any external services or without shown a map when visitors see a post, one can enable a "plain" mode to prevent external access except for authors to set a particular location.
 That way, the Google APIs are only used when a logged in user is accessing the site or when a post is being made.
+This issue can also be overcome, if one uses Open Streetmaps as map provider in combination with the proxy plugin for OSM (see below).

 Furthermore, there is the option to use the tag [geolocation] also on a page in order to provide a map with multiple entries (e.g. from a journey) on one map altogether.
-This can be achieved, by placing a user defined field called "category" and give it the name (not the slag!) of the category to be shown.
+The set of shown locations can be filtered per page, by placing a user defined field called "category" and give it the name (not the slag!) of the category to be shown.
 This way, you can also hide the location information per post and only show an overview map if needed.
+If the page is not restricted by any of the categories, all locations are shown that were tagged "public".

 By default, this plugin uses Open-Streetmap but as an alternative (and backwards-compatibility) google maps can also be used.
 However, one needs to have a Goole Maps API key to use this plugin with google maps.
 You may obtain a key via google cloud plattform.
 Make sure, you have activated "Maps JavaScript API" as well as "Geocoding API".

 If you struggle while installing it or have feature requests, please feel free to drop a [support request](https://wordpress.org/support/plugin/geolocation/ "support request") anytime.
 I am more than happy to help you.
+Also if you would want to give a [review](https://wordpress.org/support/plugin/geolocation/reviews/) "review" it you are happy with the plugin, I would appreciate the feedback.

 == Installation ==

 1. Upload the `geolocation` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Insert the Google Maps API key on the Settings > Geolocation page.
+In case you would want to use Google Maps, chose Google Map as your provider an insert the Google Maps API key on the Settings > Geolocation page.
+3. Optionally (if you are using OSM as per default setting): Install and activate the [OSM proxy](https://wordpress.org/plugins/osm-tiles-proxy/) "OSM tile proxy".
 4. Modify the display settings as needed on the Settings > Geolocation page.
 5. Start posting with geolocation data :-)